swashata/wp-webpack-script/docs/guide/using-wpackio-enqueue.md

 ## Creating Instance

-While creating a class instance, you can pass in upto 5 parameters.
+While creating a class instance, you can pass in up-to 5 parameters.

 ```php
 new \WPackio\Enqueue( $appName, $outputPath, $version, $type = 'plugin', $pluginPath = false );